celestealexmoore/Foodly/README.md

     WHEN the user favorites a recipe by clicking an icon inside the card THEN the recipes should be stored in localStorage, to be later viewed again.

-    GIVEN that a user wants to recall a recipe previously favorited WHEN the user clicks the 'My Favorites' button THEN the recipes stored will appear.
+    GIVEN that a user wants to recall a recipe previously favored WHEN the user clicks the 'My Favorites' button THEN the recipes stored will appear.

 ## Link to Deployed Website
-This site is hosted at:  https://celestealexmoore.github.io/Project-1/
+This site is hosted at:  https://celestealexmoore.github.io/Foodly/

 ## Wireframes
 ![project wireframe](./Assets/Wireframing-Project-1.png)